kubeflow/website/content/en/docs/components/hyperparameter-tuning/early-stopping.md

   alt="UI form to view trials"
   class="mt-3 mb-3 border border-info rounded">

-If you click on early stopped trial name, you see reported metrics before it is early stopped:
+If you click on the early stopped trial name, you see reported metrics before trial is early stopped:

 <img src="/docs/images/katib/katib-early-stopping-trial-info.png"